WhyNotHugo/django-mercadopago/README.rst

 .. image:: https://img.shields.io/pypi/l/django-mercadopago-simple.svg
   :alt: licence

+**As of 4.2.0, this package will be renamed to django-mercadopago on PyPI.
+Please update your references.** Imports and modules remain unchanged.

 **django-mercadopago-simple** is a simple django application for interacting with `MercadoPago <https://www.mercadopago.com.ar/>`_, aiming to be rather simple, and only covers the basic uses cases.